Svalbaz/Neverwinter/sessions/session-03.md

 ## Character Moments
 - Rurik openly scoffing at Tyr as a deity
+- Rurik becoming flustered and red-faced when Elsa the barmaid spoke to him
-- Baras intimidating the Townmaster
+- Baras intimidating the Townmaster into revealing secrets
 - Baras terrifying a child with his “bad eye”
 - The Boy quietly converting stolen loot into gold
+- Both Baras and Rurik demonstrating a notable lack of social skills
 - Growing tension around leadership, law, and secrecy

 ---